Efimov state: Experimental results

-The interest in the "universal phenomena" of cold atomic gases is still growing, especially because of the long-awaited experimental results.
+Interest in the "universal phenomena" of cold atomic gases is still growing.
 The discipline of universality in cold atomic gases near the Efimov states is sometimes referred to as "Efimov physics".

-In 2014, the experimental group of Cheng Chin of the University of Chicago and the group of Matthias Weidemüller of the University of Heidelberg have observed Efimov states in an ultracold mixture of lithium and caesium atoms, which extends Efimov's original picture of three identical bosons.
+The experimental groups of Cheng Chin of the University of Chicago and Matthias Weidemüller of the University of Heidelberg have observed Efimov states in an ultracold mixture of lithium and caesium atoms, extending Efimov's original picture of three identical bosons.

 An Efimov state existing as an excited state of a helium trimer was observed in an experiment in 2015.

 Usage

 The Efimov states are independent of the underlying physical interaction and can in principle be observed in all quantum mechanical systems (i.e. molecular, atomic, and nuclear).

 The states are very special because of their "non-classical" nature: The size of each three-particle Efimov state is much larger than the force-range between the individual particle pairs.
 This means that the state is purely quantum mechanical.
 Similar phenomena are observed in two-neutron halo-nuclei, such as lithium-11; these are called Borromean nuclei.
 (Halo nuclei could be seen as special Efimov states, depending on the subtle definitions.)